What’s wrong with this picture?

 - The loneliness of college freshmen, disconnected from their family and tribe, is deep and poignant and recognized as a challenge by college counseling departments.
 The negative health problems associated with what’s being termed a society wide loneliness epidemic are receiving increasing attention.

 Now return to image above.
-Where in the diagram is any of that?…loneliness?…or loyalty to ones buddies (or whatever we want to call that)?
+Where in the diagram is any of that?…loneliness?…or loyalty to ones buddies (whatever we want to call that)?

 And perhaps, ‘whatever we want to call that later’ is exactly the issue.